hgn/net-applet-shuffler/README.md

 It acts as an example campaign of a possible (simple) workflow.
 Also, a lot of information can be found in it concerning campaign setup, applet usage and hints.

+Help on applet level is available for some applet by adding an "?" to the applet arguments.

 ## Configuration ##